MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 AW: Yeah.
 {: .interviewer }

 MK: Which is why you’re going to see a huge rise in progressive activism over the next few years.
 But I love that format that you’re describing.
-My friend [Matt Mitchell](https://en.wikipedia.org/wiki/Matt_Mitchell_(pianist)), who’s a keyboardist and composes for small jazz groups, sounds nominally like jazz but it heads in directions that are unpredictable, and you can feel the acquired knowledge and the exposure to all kinds of culture and music over the last many decades.
+My friend [Matt Mitchell&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Matt_Mitchell_(pianist)), who’s a keyboardist and composes for small jazz groups, sounds nominally like jazz but it heads in directions that are unpredictable, and you can feel the acquired knowledge and the exposure to all kinds of culture and music over the last many decades.
 It gets soaked into it.
 People will hear the word ‘jazz,’ and they think it’s going to sound like *this*.
 {: .interviewee }

 AW: Right.